 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Sure, you’ve heard that olive oil is good for you, but what makes it so great?
 Is it really better than the many other types of cooking oils lining the grocery store shelves?
-While it’s true that there are other plant oils equally good for your heart, olive oil stands above the rest because not only is it a healthy fat, it’s also extremely versatile and plays well with most other ingredients – something that more strongly flavored oils, such as sesame oil, aren’t so good at.
+While it’s true that there are other plant oils equally good for your heart, olive oil stands out from the rest because not only is it a healthy fat, it’s also extremely versatile and plays well with most other ingredients – something that more strongly flavored oils, such as sesame oil, aren’t so good at.

 One of the major benefits of olive oil, along with other plant oils, is that it contains monounsaturated fat.
 While many people think all dietary fat is bad, some types of fat are good for you, as long as they are consumed in moderation.